braincap/mailey/README.md

 * Dev keys can remain in personal laptops whereas Prod keys should be in Heroku server
 * Create new prod accounts

   * new MLab (emaily-prod) with new user account
   * new Google API credentials
     * Authorized redirect URIs to Heroku url/auth/google/callback
       * Heroku open
       * Copy opened URL to this field with /auth/google/callback
     * Authorized JS origins to Heroku url as it is
+    * For callback paths that are relative: Google doesn't trust proxied request (Heroku's load balancer in this case).
+So it returns the callback not to https but to http, which is different from our original Heroku server.
+We have to tell GoogleStrategy to trust all proxies between our server and Google
+      * add `proxy: true` to GoogleStrategy config object
   * Start committing keys.js which will now not contain keys but logic to choose dev.js or prod.js
   * Make config > dev.js and move contents from keys.js to dev.js
   * Add logic in keys.js to return proper keys file based on node environment